-The existing water distribution system and new water tower have adequate capacity to meet the water service needs of the city through the planning period.
-The system has a capacity for approximately 1,100 to 1,200 in the year 2010.
-In addition, a new well is currently proposed near the existing well site, east of Pine Street and South of Elm Street.
+The existing water distribution system and new water tower have adequate capacity to meet the water service needs of the City through the planning period.
+Additional projects are planned to occur during the planning period.

-Future waterline extensions will be appropriate in areas designated as medium to high density residential, commercial and industrial as well as newly annexed areas of the city intended for development.
+Future waterline extensions will be appropriate in areas designated as medium to high density residential, commercial and industrial as well as newly annexed areas of the City intended for development.
 Low-density residential areas are not intended for sufficient density to require water service.